 - 1. The class will be distinguished by the class notations and the class notations assigned to the unit classed with the Society are to be in accordance with the requirements specified in Pt 1, Ch 1, 201. of Rules for the Classification of Steel Ships.
-However ship type notation will be assigned according the purpose of unit as follows. - (1) Floating LNG Storage and Regasification Unit - (2) Floating LNG Storage Unit - (2) Floating LNG Regasification Unit - 2.
-Units with a notation of Floating liquefied gas storage and regasification unit or Floating LNG Regasification Unit in Par 1 are to have the Reagsification notation and the regasification system installed in the unit is to comply with Ch 12. - 3.
+However the unit will be assigned with Floating LNG Production, Storage and Offloading Unit for a ship type notation. - 2.
 When an existing vessel is converted to an unit, and is classed with the Society according to the requirements of this Guidance, the notation (C) shall be assigned as special feature notation.
-If the existing vessel being converted is currently classed with the Society with \$\mathbb{H}\$. symbol, then the \$\mathbb{H}\$. symbol would be maintained for the converted unit. - 4.
-At the request of the Owner, the special feature notations may be assigned as followings. - (1) Where export system are in compliance with the requirements of Ch 14, the notation Export may be assigned additionally. - (2) For the units that has a propulsion system and a means of disengaging the unit from its mooring and riser systems, the notation Disconnectable may be assigned additionally.
+If the existing vessel being converted is currently classed with the Society with \$\mathbb{H}\$. symbol, then the \$\mathbb{H}\$. symbol would be maintained for the converted unit. - 3.
+At the request of the Owner, the special feature notations may be assigned as followings. - (1) For units fitted with the process systems, where the whole process systems are in compliance with Ch 12, the notation Process may be assigned additionally.
+However, for units fitted with the process systems, even if the process systems are not intended to be classed, the devices related to the safety of the process systems are to be comply with the requirements of Ch 8 and Ch 12. - (2) Where the import system are in compliance with the requirements of Ch 14, the notation Import may be assigned additionally. - (3) For the units that has a propulsion system and a means of disengaging the unit from its mooring and riser systems, the notation Disconnectable may be assigned additionally.